droonga/droonga.org/tutorial/1.0.8/benchmark/index.md

 ~~~

 Note that both `--default-hosts` and `--output-path` are changed again.
-Monitoring of system status of all nodes is also important.
+Monitoring of system status and checking cache hit rate of all nodes are also important.

 ## Analyze the result